Create Your First Project

 Thursday evening – Knockout comp played to close the season.
 The Association has in its possession a locally made trophy of rather doubtful origin and this will be presented to the winning team.

 Close of 1939 season play and results.
-The President Mr C Randle presented the winners and declared the 1939 season closed.
+The President Mr Crosbie R Randle presented the winners and declared the 1939 season closed.

 Cadets – first winners of the anonymously donated Centennial Cup.